ferrucc-io/ferruccio/content/draft/building-product.md

 ### Requirements

-**So what are caracteristics of our solution?**
+Our solution has to be:

 * Easy to adopt
-* Transparency on data
-* Friendly and approachable even with no training
+* Transparent with the data
-* Non technical people have to be able to gain meaningful insights
+* Friendly and approachable even with no training (non technical people have to be able to gain meaningful insights)

 ## Rules of the universe